 This popular design has an elegant shape that has an open loop at the bottom, which you can twist open using snipe nose pliers to add your design to.

-Kidney earwires offer a simply design.
+Kidney earwires offer a simple design.
 They have a hook latch for a secure fitting and your designs can be added to the loop of the earwires.

 Lever back earwires differ slightly to earwires as they have a hinge backing that securely snaps into place behind the ear lobe.